IDENTIFY SERVICE MEMBERS, VETERANS AND THEIR FAMILIES (SMVF)

 Consequently, individuals who are Veterans all-too-often respond “no” to the question of “Are you a Veteran?”
 By contrast, responses to “Have you, or a member of your immediate family, ever served in the military?” tend to be more accurate in identifying Veterans in our midst — which is why we prefer to ask the question in this manner.

-This is why New York’s Governor Andrew M. Cuomo, stated the following in his 2021 State of the State message:
+This is why New York State established the following directive in the 2021 State of the State.

 Already, the New York State Division of Veterans’ Services has provided training to the Veterans Liaisons at New York State’s executive branch agencies about integrating this question into their intake procedures and increasing their level of knowledge and cultural competency about benefits, programs, and services available to Veterans and their families.